favonia/cloudflare-ddns/README.markdown

 | `EMOJI`        | Boolean values, such as `true`, `false`, `0` and `1`.
 See [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool)                                               | Whether the updater should use emojis in the logging                            | No        | `true`        |
 | `HEALTHCHECKS` | [Healthchecks ping URLs](https://healthchecks.io/docs/), such as `https://hc-ping.com/<uuid>` or `https://hc-ping.com/<project-ping-key>/<name-slug>` (see below) | If set, the updater will ping the URL when it successfully updates IP addresses | No        | (unset)       |

-For `HEALTHCHECKS`, the updater can work with any server following the [same notification protocol](https://healthchecks.io/docs/http_api/), including but not limited to self-hosted instances of [Healthchecks](https://github.com/healthchecks/healthchecks).
-Both UUID and Slug URLs are supported, and the updater is compatible with the POST-only mode.
+> 🩺 For `HEALTHCHECKS`, the updater can work with any server following the [same notification protocol](https://healthchecks.io/docs/http_api/), including but not limited to self-hosted instances of [Healthchecks](https://github.com/healthchecks/healthchecks).
+Both UUID and Slug URLs are supported, and the updater automatically supports the POST-only mode.

 </details>

 ### 🔂 Restarting the Container

-If you are using Docker Compose, run `docker-compose up --detach` after changing the settings.
+If you are using Docker Compose, run `docker-compose up --detach` to reload settings.

 ## 🚵 Migration Guides

 _(Click to expand the following items.)_

 <details>
-<summary>I am migrating from <a href="https://hub.docker.com/r/oznu/cloudflare-ddns/">oznu/cloudflare-ddns.</a></summary>
+<summary>I am migrating from <a href="https://hub.docker.com/r/oznu/cloudflare-ddns/">oznu/cloudflare-ddns</a></summary>

 ⚠️ [oznu/cloudflare-ddns](https://hub.docker.com/r/oznu/cloudflare-ddns/) relies on the insecure DNS protocol to obtain public IP addresses; a malicious hacker could more easily forge DNS responses and trick it into updating your domain with any IP address.
 In comparison, we use only verified responses from Cloudflare, which makes the attack much more difficult.
+See the [design document](docs/DESIGN.markdown) for more information on security.

 | Old Parameter                          |     | Note                                                                               |
 | -------------------------------------- | --- | ---------------------------------------------------------------------------------- |